-Meg King is the Science and Technology Innovation Program (STIP) Director at the Wilson Center.
+Meg King was the Science and Technology Innovation Program (STIP) Director at the Wilson Center.
 Previously, she was an international manager for the US Department of Defense’s Cooperative Threat Reduction Program.
 In that role, King developed the strategy for a new program in Sub-Saharan Africa established by the Office of the Secretary of Defense to address major digital and physical security gaps in high-risk facilities.

 Until 2011, King was a senior staff member to the Chair of the House Homeland Security Subcommittee on Intelligence, Information Sharing, and Terrorism Risk Assessment.
 She negotiated introduction of the Protecting Cyberspace as a National Asset Act in the House.
 Key components of that bill became law in 2015.
 King also shepherded passage of the Reducing Over-classification Act, which President Barack Obama signed into law in 2010.